Any time Giorgio Armani releases new shades of their now world-famous Eyes to Kill Silk Shadows I get all giggly.

 - Madre Perla.

-These shadows come with a substantial price tag, but to me they are 100% worth it.
-They retail for $32/each for 4g of product – a generous amount and still less expensive than Chanel’s Illusion d’ombre shadows ($36/each for 4g).
+Commonly these shadows come with a substantial price tag, but to me, they are 100% worth it.
+In this case they retail for $32/each for 4g of product – a generous amount and still less expensive than Chanel’s Illusion d’ombre shadows ($36/each for 4g).

 The other two have been introduced to the permanent range.
 Now, on to the fun stuff!

-I was undecided about getting this shade until I read this in the press release for the collection:
+At first when I saw Giorgio Armani eyes to kill Madre Perla, I was undecided about getting this shade.
+Then, I read this in the press release for the collection:

 This season’s must-have, “Madre Perla” is a blend of precious white pearls that instantly radiates ever-changing pink, purple, blue and green light for hours.